 Dealing with divorce

-Your marriage may have lasted 20 or 30 years; you may be retired for just as long – and a divorce can have a huge effect on your plans for retirement.
-To find out more about what a divorce in retirement could mean for you, why not take a look at the video below:
+To find out more about what a divorce in retirement could mean for you, why not take a look at our video:

 It’s a good idea to take proper financial advice when divorcing.
 People are often unaware of what they’re entitled to, and the key steps to take to financially separate from their partners.

 A pension pot can be a significant sum of money and so pensions and retirement savings should be taken into account when dividing up assets.